JuliaCollections/DataStructures.jl/README.rst

 --------------------------------
 As with ordinary Dicts, keys for SortedDict can be either mutable or immutable.
-In the case of mutable keys, it is important that the keys should not be mutated once they are in the SortedDict else the indexing structure will be corrupted.
+In the case of mutable keys, it is important that the keys not be mutated once they are in the SortedDict else the indexing structure will be corrupted.
+(The same restriction applies to Dict.)
 For example, suppose a SortedDict ``m`` is defined in which the keys are of type ``Array{Int,1}.``  (For this to be possible, the user must provide an ``isless`` function or order object for ``Array{Int,1}`` since none is built into Julia.)
 Suppose the values of ``m`` are of type ``Int``.
-Then the following statements may leave ``m`` in a corrupted state::
+Then the following sequence of statements leave ``m`` in a corrupted state::

    a = [1,2,3]